-This Literature Log for Chapter Books is designed to be used to help students guide students through reading and understanding chapter books.
+This Literature Log or Reading Response Journal for Chapter Books is designed to be used to help students guide students through reading and understanding chapter books.

 —-> You can download the complete literature log here: Lit Log for Reading <—-

 An addition to this literature log that might be helpful are graphic organizers from our collection of Literature Graphic Organizers.
 Here you will find 40 graphic organizers designed to meet literature standards for 4th and 5th grade students.

 Our Literature Circles collection has additional resources that can be added to complete your Lit Logs.

 You may also be interested in our Responding to Reading Unit of Study.